E. Lilian Todd: Airplane

 The framework was constructed out of straight-grained spruce, the upper coverings of the wings were muslin, the lower covering was seven-ounce army duck.
 Piano wire held the wings together.
 The airplane had two seats, and was 36 ft in length, powered by modified Rinek motor.

 Realizing the importance of aviation, Todd started the first Junior Aero Club in 1908 to foster the education of future aviators.
 The club met at Todd's residence in New York, where her living room had become her workshop and was decorated by aircraft models of her own design and other mechanical toys.
 Todd was also credited with inventing and patenting a cabinet with a folding table, a cannon that could be triggered by solar power, a sundial, and an aeolian harp device that could be attached to a tree.

 As she mentions in the 1909 article, Todd wanted to pilot her own airplane and applied for permission at the Richmond Borough Commissioner of Public Works.
 She also considered applying for a permit to fly it anywhere in the United States.
 Her permit was denied, however.
 Nevertheless, on November 7, 1910, the aircraft made a powered hop of 20 ft over the Garden City aviation field with Didier Masson at the controls, but proved unable to sustain flight.

-Todd's career in airplane design ended abruptly after she was hired by Mrs. Sage in January 1911, despite Mrs. Sage's interest in aviation and the financing of Todd's biplane.
+Todd's career in airplane design ended abruptly after she was hired by Mrs. Sage as her personal secretary in January 1911, despite Mrs. Sage's interest in aviation and the financing of Todd's biplane.
+Todd worked closely with Sage on the latter's major philanthropy.

 Later years

 After the death of Mrs. Sage, Todd moved to Pasadena, California, during the first half of the 1920s, as noted in the Voter Registrations of 1924 and onward.
 She moved to Corona Del Mar, California, in 1936.
 Todd died on September 26, 1937, at Huntington Memorial Hospital in Pasadena.
-Her body was cremated and her remains were sent to New York where they were buried on June 8, 1938 in the Moravian Cemetery on Staten Island.
+Her body was cremated and her remains were sent to New York where they were buried on June 8, 1938, in the Moravian Cemetery on Staten Island.